Markets Swing After Wall St Losses As Traders Weigh US Rates Outlook - UrduPoint

 -

-Stocks, dollar mixed as traders scale back US rate cut bets24 minutes ago
+Stocks, dollar mixed as traders scale back US rate cut bets20 minutes ago

 -

-Over 4.8m cotton bales arrive at ginning units by 15th51 minutes ago
+Over 4.8m cotton bales arrive at ginning units by 15th47 minutes ago

 -